Home :: The Band :: The Shows :: AV :: Press :: Lyrics :: Guestbook :: Links :: Dead Members :: Contact

 #3 for Best Musical Acts and #1 for Best Country/Folk Act.

-2007: The Mirror's Best of Montreal places The USWM as
+2022: The Mirror's Best of Montreal places The USWM on their list of top ten Best Country/Folk Acts.
+We're number 3!

 PRESS CLIPPINGS